Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/bitcoin-cli.rst

  .. warning:: This is an advanced feature and should be used with caution.
 Start9 is not responsible for any damage you might cause through SSH access.

  #.
 First, you will need SSH access.
 Please see the :ref:`setup instructions <ssh>` for details.
  #.
-Access your Embassy and then you can interact with the bitcoind docker container using the following syntax:
+Access your server and then you can interact with the bitcoind docker container using the following syntax:

   .. code-block:: bash